 - You may choose to schedule a private Residual ACT session outside of regularly scheduled administration dates by contacting Testing Services at 330-972-7084.
 The fee for private administration is $155.

-- Fees will not be refunded after the test date.
-If you do not show for the test after registering, you will have to pay the fee again to take the test at a later date.
+- Fees are non-refundable.
+You may apply your payment to the next test date if you call 330-972-7084 to reschedule before the date you selected.
+If you do no show for the test after registering, you will have to pay the fee again to take the test at a later date.

 - On the day of the exam, report to the College of Business Administration, 259 South Broadway NO LATER THAN 8:20 A.M.
 Testing ends at approximately 12:00 p.m.